 Every Thursday (excluding holidays) from 6-8pm, Community Studio nights are a time for Platetone Members and Artists in the community make work and learn from one-another.
 Some nights feature demos or special events.
-Check our events page for more info!
+Check our Thursday Community Studio Nights page for more info!

 Our interns learn critical hands-on experience and resume-building skills by assisting in all areas of Platetone's operations.
 Past interns have come from Austin P., Watkins, and other community partners.
 Our internships develop artistic and administrative skills in the next generation of Nashville artists.
-Please contact us for more information.
+Visit the internships page for more information.